sewardlee337/sewardlee337.github.io/readinglist.md

 ### Currently reading

-1. [Intuition Pumps](https://amzn.to/2I7s9mc), by Daniel C. Dennett
+1. [Intuition Pumps and Other Tools for Thinking](https://amzn.to/2I7s9mc), by Daniel C. Dennett
 1. [Range](https://amzn.to/2Zmgk1a), by David J. Epstein
 1. [The Joy of x](https://amzn.to/2HpxEw0), by Steven Strogatz